fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

     \label{fig:time-thread-correlation}
 \end{figure}

 The previously described phenomena is also observable from figure \ref{fig:threads-performance}.
-There, it is possible to see that the execution time increases when the number of threads increases.
-Specifically, the dots in the plot represent the executed jobs while the size of the dots expresses the number of correctly terminated runs used for to compute the average.
+From there, it is possible to see that the execution time increases when the number of threads increases.
+Specifically, the dots in the plot represent the executed jobs while the size of the dots expresses the number of correctly terminated runs used to compute the average.

 \begin{figure}
     \centering